marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 ## Requirements

-There are no absolute requirements for the course, but you are expected to be familiar with basic mathematical functions, i.e. y(x) = 8 x^2 + 3, and you will be expected to numerically quantify your results.
+There are no absolute prerequisites for the course, but you are expected to be familiar with basic mathematical functions, i.e. y(x) = 8 x^2 + 3, and you will be expected to numerically quantify your results.
 Prior experience with programming and familiarity with basic matrix multiplication will also be helpful, but are not necessary.

 ## Syllabus